 A GAN looks after thousands of images of a person and generates new portraits that are approximately the same without being an accurate reflection of prior images.

-As deepfake are videos and images that are created with computers and machine learning tools to make them appear real when in reality they are not.
+As deepfake are videos and images that are created with computers and machine learning algorithms and tools to make them appear real when in reality they are not.
 Specialists estimated that deepfake can be used to begin trouble and to generate false assumptions, especially in the context of a persons’ reputation, which is hard to detect.
 Consider the following examples;

 Any political figure can easily be the target by creating fake footage of them speaking or doing things they never said or did, in order to change public opinion.